Today, I wanted to talk about my top 10 vegan Europe travel destinations for the year.

-I’m such a fan of yoga for boosting the mind-body balance and helping me achieve way more in life, that I hardly know where to start describing my experience and continuing journey.
-One place I do know where to begin is with my yoga teacher training in India, where a whole new world of knowledge, understanding and compassion opened up to me.
-I learned to spread my wings in a way that has altered my outlook on the world and has changed me forever.
+I’m such a fan of yoga for boosting the mind-body connection and helping me achieve way more in life, that I hardly know where to start describing my experience and continuing journey.
+One place I do know where to begin is with my YTT in India, where a whole new world of knowledge, understanding, and compassion opened up to me.
+The best yoga teacher training India courses will teach you to spread your wings in a way that will alter your outlook on the world and will change you forever.

 Stop saying that Summer is over!
 Kids are finally back in school, beaches are at long last quiet, it’s time to plan a yoga retreat Europe vacation!
 I know many of you (including myself) often look towards South-East Asia or South America for a retreat, but when the budget is tight and the time is short, there’s no need to go too far afield, as there are amazing options for a retreat in Europe.
 And while some countries may seem more appropriate than others for a relaxing yoga retreat Europe holiday because of their proximity to beaches or nature, I’ve found that there are fantastic options literally everywhere!

 If you are traveling from America to Europe, then taking Iceland self drive tours is a brilliant idea, as it is pretty much smacked in the middle and it is honestly one of the most fascinating countries I have ever been too.
 Icelandair understood that and is now offering up to a seven-day layover at no additional cost on many trans-Atlantic routes.
 Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore all the things to do in Iceland: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car and doing your self drive Iceland trip like a big adult baby.